tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 // ..
 ```

-- In both the case of the string and array they are iterables, and therefore we can construct tan iterator to consume their values.
+- In both the case of the string and array they are iterables, and therefore we can construct an iterator to consume their values.
-- `Symbol.iterator` is a special value that finds a location on the string / array object and produces an iterator from it.
+- `Symbol.iterator` is a special value that finds a location on the string / array / object and produces an iterator from it.
 - We get back an iterator and when we call `next` we get back an _iterator result_ with two properties.
 - The way the iterator determines that there is nothing else to consume, is that you iterate past the end of the data source until `undefined` is returned.
 - Almost all the data structures in JS are now iterables.